-If you don't have time to visit Koh Tao, it's possible to visit Koh Nang (stunning island off the coast of Koh Tao) as part of a half-day trip from Koh Samui.
-The island is the epitome of paradise, surrounded by iconic granite boulders where a thin strip of sand connects different parts of the island (almost looks like a sandbar).
-It's a 15-minute hike up to the viewpoint, one of the prettiest island views in Thailand.
-It's easier to avoid crowds, and explore Koh Nang at leisure if you visit by longtail boat from Koh Tao (tour group from Koh Samui is a last resort).
+If you don’t have time to visit Koh Tao, it’s possible to visit Koh Nang as part of a half-day trip from Koh Samui.
+The island is the epitome of paradise off the coast of Koh Tao.
+Iconic granite boulders surround the island where a thin strip of sand connects different parts of the island.
+Almost looks like a sandbar.
+It’s a 15-minute hike up to the viewpoint, one of the prettiest island views in Thailand.
+It’s easier to avoid crowds, and explore Koh Nang at leisure if you visit by longtail boat from Koh Tao.
+A tour group from Koh Samui is a last resort.

 KOH TAO SCUBA DIVING

 If you don’t have time for a separate trip to Koh Tao, it’s possible to book a dive trip from Koh Samui.
 A full day of diving includes two dives at two of Koh Tao’s world class dive sites, as well as lunch on the boat.